shopware/shopware/src/Docs/Resources/current/2-internals/1-core/20-data-abstraction-layer/__categoryInfo.md

 [titleEn]: <>(Data Abstraction Layer)

-The DataAbstractionLayer (DAL) centrally handles data **retrieval**, **modification** and **search** through am object oriented interface.
-The following diagram illustrates the generall architecture of the component.
+The DataAbstractionLayer (DAL) centrally handles data **retrieval**, **modification** and **search** through an object oriented interface.
+The following diagram illustrates the general architecture of the component.

 ![Data abstraction layer](./img/dal-structure.png)

 The dashed line in the middle represents the differentiation between userland and internal space.
-The diferent containers mean:
+The different containers mean:

 Entity
  : Represents the data of a single row in table in the storage.
-The Entity may contain related data if you wished to fetch it this way.
+The entity may contain related data if you wished to fetch it this way.

 Collection
  : A collection is the result set of a DAL search.
 It contains convenience methods and metadata related to the search.